-Clinical evaluation of devices that have not been cleared for marketing requires:
+Clinical evaluation of devices that have not been cleared for marketing for the purpose for which it is being used in the study requires:

 - an investigational plan approved by an institutional review board (IRB).
 If the study involves a significant risk device, the IDE must also be approved by FDA;

 - informed consent from all patients;

 - labeling stating that the device is for investigational use only;

 - monitoring of the study and;

 - required records and reports.